owncloud/ocis/services/auth-basic/README.md

 ### LDAP Auth Manager

-Setting `AUTH_BASIC_AUTH_PROVIDER` to `"ldap"` will configure the `auth-basic` service to use ldap as auth manager.
+Setting `AUTH_BASIC_AUTH_PROVIDER` to `"ldap"` will configure the `auth-basic` service to use LDAP as auth manager.
 This is the recommended option for running in a production and testing environment.
 More details on how to configure LDAP with ocis can be found in the admin docs.

 ### Other Auth Managers